psvishwanath/cache-app/README.txt

 Steps to deploy if you are not able to push and pull container image

-1. After maven package docker command download the docker image locally docler save cache-servive > cache-service.tar
+1. After maven package docker command download the docker image locally docker save cache-servive > cache-service.tar
 2. load the downloaded cache-service image to minikube docker registry minikube ssh docker load < cache-service.tar
 3. deploy/start the cache-service container